SPARE: Self-distillation for PARameter-Efficient Removal: Introduction

 Existing unlearning methods for image generation struggle to balance the removal of the target concept with the preservation of unrelated capabilities \cite{shaik2024, Cai2025Slug}.
 This balance is essential: aggressive updates often trigger collateral forgetting, where semantically or statistically adjacent concepts degrade together, reducing the practical utility of the model.
 Furthermore, most current approaches provide limited mechanisms to control the trade-off between forgetting and retention \cite{wang2024selectiveforgetting}, which restricts their applicability in real-world settings that require selective and explainable unlearning at scale.

-In this work, we present a new \ac{MU} method for image generation named Fast Adapter for Data Erasure (FADE), a two-stage unlearning method that first identifies the subset of parameters most responsible for the forget set through a per-weight saliency mask and then applies a lightweight overwrite procedure using self-distillation.
-The update is implemented through sparse LoRA adapters, which restrict all modifications to the selected weights and keep the memory footprint low; Moreover, the adapter can be merged or removed at runtime, enabling reversible deployment.
-FADE allows the user to move along the Pareto front of solutions, deciding how aggressively forgetting should be performed and at what expense of retention.
+In this work, we present a new \ac{MU} method for image generation named Self-distillation for PARameter-Efficient Removal (SPARE), a two-stage unlearning method that first identifies the subset of parameters most responsible for the generation of the unwanted concept through a per-weight saliency mask and then applies a lightweight overwrite procedure using self-distillation based objective.
+The update is implemented through sparse LoRA adapters, which restrict all modifications to the selected weights and keep the memory footprint low, moreover, the adapter can be merged or removed at runtime, enabling reversible deployment.
+We also made experimental analysis showing different concepts have different crucial timesteps during inference and we proposed a custom timestep sampling scheme during training to target these timesteps for efficient unlearning.
+SPARE allows the user to move along the Pareto front of solutions, deciding how aggressively forgetting should be performed and at what expense of retention.
+The entire implementation is integrated into the Vision-Unlearning open-source library \footnote{ https://pypi.org/project/vision-unlearning/ }.

-We evaluate FADE on the UnlearnCanvas benchmark \cite{Zhang2024UnlearnCanvas}, alongside small-scale ablation studies on the dataset Imagenette \cite{imagenette}, Labeled Faces in the Wild (LFW) \cite{dataset_lfw}, AtharvaTaras Dog Breeds Dataset \cite{dataset_taras_dog_breeds}, and Scene UNderstanding (SUN) Attributes \cite{dataset_sun_attributes}.
-FADE improves significantly over the State-of-the-Art while allowing an unprecedented amount of control over how forgetting and retaining are balanced.
+We evaluate SPARE on the UnlearnCanvas benchmark \cite{Zhang2024UnlearnCanvas}, alongside small-scale ablation studies on the dataset Imagenette \cite{imagenette}, Labeled Faces in the Wild (LFW) \cite{dataset_lfw}, AtharvaTaras Dog Breeds Dataset \cite{dataset_taras_dog_breeds}, and Scene UNderstanding (SUN) Attributes \cite{dataset_sun_attributes}.
+SPARE improves significantly over the State-of-the-Art while allowing an unprecedented amount of control over how forgetting and retaining are balanced.
 Furthermore, our method results in lightweight modules that can be added and removed from a model at runtime, respectively forgetting or restoring the original behavior, easing its usage in production environments.